-3.1 How mobiles and wireless devices work
+3.1 How mobile phones and wireless devices work

-A mobile phone or wireless device is a low-power two way radio operating at a maximum of 2 watts (peak).
-It contains both a transmitter and a receiver and uses radio frequency fields to send and receive calls, text messages, emails, pictures and data.
+A mobile phone or wireless device is a low power two-way radio.
+It contains both a transmitter and a receiver and uses radio frequency fields to send and receive calls, access the Internet and send messages, and data.